karx/homepage/_posts/2021-06-11-the-streaming-age.md

 - Film
 - Compute
 sidebar:
-- title: LR
-  image: "/assets/images/langton/LR.png"
-  image-alt: LR 1000 Steps
-  text: LR 1000 Steps
-- title: LRRL
+- title: A minion
-  image: "/assets/images/langton/LRRL.png"
+  image: "/assets/images/streaming-1.jpg"
-  image-alt: LRRL 1000 Steps
+  alt: "Image of a Minion and Headphone on a Desk"

 ---
 ## Streaming Age